JaylaL008/WHSTechNotes/journal.md

 # December 1, 2025
 A real job that uses drones is a photographer or people that record concerts.
 Coding helps drones record concerts by using flight path programming, synchronization with other show elements, real-time control and monitoring.
 In texas, you can earn $40,000-$75,000 annualy.
 For this job, you need a drone license.
 I would not want to do this job even though it sounds fun because I dont want to go to multiple concerts and I feel like it's not enough money.

+# December 8, 2025
+I believe that a lot of self driving cars can only sense the road ways and not lights like they should.
+The car would need to be reprogrammed so it can sense red lights and signs.
+Unlike the Tesla, I believe Waymo cars cannot sense it.
+If I worked with the team, I would program it to sense stop signs, lights, and objects in the road.
+The details on the sensors need to be increased so they just might have to take it apart.
+Not the whole thing of course.